FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 *Source: Google*

 We knew they'd be aiming for clusters (or "pods") of up to 9216 devices in a single ICI (Inter-Chip-Interconnect) domain and [predicted two topologies](https://sixrackunits.substack.com/i/162620183/ironwood-googles-seventh-gen-tpu): a 96x96 2D torus, or a 32x32x9 3D torus.
-But now we see exactly how they'll be doing this - a 64 x 16 x 9 3D torus.
-This makes sense, though, as their chosen rack design fits 64 TPUs in 16 trays of 4 chips (one board) perfectly.
-This lets them keep the pod of 64 connected by copper and letting them use their [OCS](https://www.datacenterdynamics.com/en/analysis/mission-apollo-behind-googles-optical-circuit-switching-revolution-mag/) (Optical Circuit Switching) technology to extend ICI to the 144 racks in the superpod.
+But now we see exactly how they'll implement this - a 64 x 16 x 9 3D torus.
+This makes sense, as their chosen rack design still fits 64 of these huge TPUs in 16 trays of 4 chips (one board) perfectly well.
+This lets them keep the pod of 64 connected by copper and lets them use their [OCS](https://www.datacenterdynamics.com/en/analysis/mission-apollo-behind-googles-optical-circuit-switching-revolution-mag/) (Optical Circuit Switching) technology to extend ICI to 144 racks in the superpod.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/hotchips_google_tpu_rack.webp)